 The overall objective of NSS is Personality Development through the community service.

+Practice national integration and social harmony.
 The motto or watchword of the NSS is "Not me but you".
 It underlines that the welfare of an individual is ultimately dependent on the welfare of society on the whole.
 This express the essence of democratic living and upholds the need of selfless service and appreciation of the other man’s point of view and also consideration for fellow human beings.

 The symbol of the National Service Scheme has been based on the Giant Rath Wheel of the world famous Konark Sun Temple of Orissa, India.
 These giant wheels of the sun temple portrays the cycles of creation, preservation and release and signify the movement in life across time and space.
 The design of the symbol, a simplified form of the Sun Chariot wheel primarily depicts movement.
 The wheel signifies the progressive cycle of life.
 It stands for continuity as well as change and implies the continuous striving of NSS for social transformation and enlistment.